CityOfNewYork/ACCESS-NYC/README.md

 Additional configuration and functions can be found in the ACCESS NYC Theme.

 #### Composer Plugins
 The [**composer.json**](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/composer.json) file illustrates which plugins can be managed by Composer.
 WordPress Plugins can be installed either from [WordPress Packagist](https://wpackagist.org/) or from Packagist via the [Composer Libray Installer](https://github.com/composer/installers).
+Also, included is a [special installer that will download WPML plugins](https://packagist.org/packages/enelogic/wpml-installer) that are not available on WordPress Packagist or Packagist.
 Other php packages that are not plugins and stored in the `/vendor` directory are tracked by git so they can be deployed with the code.
 See the [**.gitignore**](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/.gitignore) file under the "Composer" section to see which ones.

+The [WPML Installer](https://packagist.org/packages/enelogic/wpml-installer) requires setting environment variables containing your WPML account information so they aren't committed to the repository.
+This can either be done with a **.env** file or by exporting them in your bash profile;

+    export WPML_KEY=$YOUR_WPML_KEY
+    export WPML_USER_ID=$YOUR_WPML_USER_ID

 Before installing dependencies the development autoloader should be generated.
 This will include development dependencies in the autoloader: